fluttercommunity/flutter_workmanager/IOS_SETUP.md

 ## Enabling Background Fetch

-> ⚠️ Background fetch is one supported way to do background work on iOS with work manager
+> ⚠️ Background fetch is one supported way to do background work on iOS with work manager.
+Note that this API is deprecated starting iOS 13, however it still works on iOS 13+ as of writing this article

-> ⚠️ On iOS 13+, adding a `BGTaskSchedulerPermittedIdentifiers` key to the Info.plist disables the `performFetchWithCompletionHandler` and `setMinimumBackgroundFetchInterval` methods, which means you cannot use both old Background Fetch and new `registerPeriodicTask` at the same time, you have to choose one based on your minimum iOS target version.
+> ⚠️ On iOS 13+, adding a `BGTaskSchedulerPermittedIdentifiers` key to the Info.plist for new `BGTaskScheduler` API disables the `performFetchWithCompletionHandler` and `setMinimumBackgroundFetchInterval` methods, which means you cannot use both old Background Fetch and new `registerPeriodicTask` at the same time, you have to choose one based on your minimum iOS target version.
 For details see [Apple Docs](https://developer.apple.com/documentation/uikit/app_and_environment/scenes/preparing_your_ui_to_run_in_the_background/using_background_tasks_to_update_your_app)